-The Graduate School of Medicine at UOW produces medical practitioners with a commitment to patient-centered and evidence-based medical practice.
-Graduates will contribute to the enhancement of healthcare in all geographic settings, with a focus on regional, rural and remote communities.
+The Graduate School of Medicine at UOW has proudly produced over 1,000 medical practitioners, each with a commitment to patient-centred and evidence-based medical practice.
+Our graduates contribute to the enhancement of healthcare in all geographic settings and have a focus on regional, rural and remote communities.
 Closing the gap on Indigenous health is a priority and UOW aims to produce culturally safe medical practitioners.

 Graduate School of Medicine